nelson-liu/paraphrase-id-tensorflow/README.md

     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    ├── requirements.txt   <- The requirements file for reproducing the analysis environment │
-    │                         generated with `pip freeze > requirements.txt`
-    │
     ├── duplicate_questions<- Module with source code for models and data.
     │   ├── data           <- Methods and classes for manipulating data.